 The College is committed to exhibiting best practice in all aspects of corporate governance and in particular the College has adopted and complied with the Foundation Code.
+We have not adopted and therefore do not apply the UK Corporate Governance Code.
+However, we have reported on our Corporate Governance arrangements by drawing upon best practice available, including those aspects of the UK Corporate Governance Code we consider to be relevant to the further education sector and best practice.

-In the opinion of governors, the College complies with all the provisions of the Foundation Code, in so far as they apply to the Further Education Sector, and it has complied throughout the year ended 31 July 2013.
+In the opinion of governors, the College complies with all the provisions of the Foundation Code, in so far as they apply to the Further Education Sector, and it has complied throughout the year ended 31 July 2015.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes account of the English Colleges' Foundation Code of Governance issued by the Association of Colleges in December 2011, which it formally adopted in March 2012.
+In carrying out its responsibilities, it takes account of the English Colleges' Foundation Code of Governance issued by the Association of Colleges in December 2011, which it formally adopted in March 2012 and subsequently as that Code was revised.